kaaengine/kaa/docs/reference/geometry.rst

 .. class:: Vector(x, y)

 	Vector instance represents an Euclidean vector.
 It stores a pair od 2D corrdinates (x, y).
+Vectors are immutable.
 Vectors are used for the following purposes:

     * storing an actual vector pointing from (0, 0) to (x, y), for example :class:`nodes.BodyNode.velocity`
     * storing a 2D point, for example :class:`nodes.Node.position`